RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 Communicate, mute, present, show reaction,

 ### Purchase
 Pay for goods or services.
-This will need to cover the exchange of funds and secure record of the purchase.
+This will need to cover the exchange of funds and secure record of the transaction.
 Some use cases will also require a proof or purchase mechanism for pre-orders, purchased services etc.
 #### Relevant mechanics
 Pay, Receive receipt, Proof-of-purchase